mintoolkit/mint/README.md

 You don't need to read the language spec and lots of books :-) Go through the [Tour of Go](https://tour.golang.org/welcome/1) and optionally read [50 Shades of Go](http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/) and you'll be ready to contribute!

-### What's the best application for Slim?
+### What's the best application for Mint?

-Slim will work for any containerized application; however, Slim automates app interactions for applications with an HTTP API.
-You can use Slim even if your app doesn't have an HTTP API.
-You'll need to interact with your application manually to make sure Slim can observe your application behavior.
+**Mint** will work for any containerized application; however, **Mint** automates app interactions for applications with an HTTP API.
+You can use **Mint** even if your app doesn't have an HTTP API.
+You'll need to interact with your application manually to make sure **Mint** can observe your application behavior.

-### Can I use Slim with dockerized command line tools?
+### Can I use Mint with dockerized command line tools?

 Yes.
 The `--cmd`, `--entrypoint`, and `--mount` options will help you minify your image.
 The `container-transform` tool is a good example.

 Notes:

-You can explore the artifacts Slim generates when it's creating a slim image.
-You'll find those in `<slim directory>/.images/<TARGET_IMAGE_ID>/artifacts`.
+You can explore the artifacts **Mint** generates when it's creating a slim image.
+You'll find those in `<mint directory>/.images/<TARGET_IMAGE_ID>/artifacts`.
 One of the artifacts is a "reverse engineered" Dockerfile for the original image.
 It'll be called `Dockerfile.reversed`.

 If you don't want to create a minified image and only want to "reverse engineer" the Dockerfile you can use the `info` command.

 ### What if my Docker images uses the USER command?

-The current version of Slim does include support for non-default users (take a look at the non-default user examples (including the ElasticSearch example located in the `3rdparty` directory) in the [`examples`](https://github.com/slimtoolkit/examples) repo.
+The current version of **Mint** does include support for non-default users (take a look at the non-default user examples (including the ElasticSearch example located in the `3rdparty` directory) in the [`examples`](https://github.com/mintoolkit/examples) repo.
 Please open tickets if something doesn't work for you.

-Everything should work as-is, but for the special cases where the current behavior don't work as expected you can adjust what Slim does using various `build` command parameters: `--run-target-as-user`, `--keep-perms`, `--path-perms`, `--path-perms-file` (along with the `--include-*` parameters).
+Everything should work as-is, but for the special cases where the current behavior don't work as expected you can adjust what **Mint** does using various `build` command parameters: `--run-target-as-user`, `--keep-perms`, `--path-perms`, `--path-perms-file` (along with the `--include-*` parameters).

 The `--run-target-as-user` parameter is enabled by default and it controls if the application in the temporary container is started using the identity from the USER instruction in the container's Dockerfile.

 The `--keep-perms` parameter is also enabled by default.
-It tells Slim to retain the permissions and the ownership information for the files and directories copied to the optimized container image.
+It tells **Mint** to retain the permissions and the ownership information for the files and directories copied to the optimized container image.

 The `--path-perms` and `--path-perms-file` parameters are similar to the `--include-path` and `--include-path-file` parameters.
 They are used to overwrite the permission and the user/group information for the target files and directories.
 Note that the target files/directories are expected to be in the optimized container image.
 If you don't know if the target files/directories will be in the optimized container you'll need to use one of the `--include-*` parameters (e.g., `--include-path-file`) to explicitly require those artifacts to be included.
 You can specify the permissions and the ownership information in the `--include-*` parameters too (so you don't need to have the `--path-*` parameters just to set the permissions).